Lolabird/everforest-ant-dark-trilium-theme/README.md

 * [Syntax Highlight](https://github.com/antoniotejada/Trilium-SyntaxHighlightWidget)

 ## Screenshots
 The following screenshots are from TriliumNext.
 Most of the features shown are also available in either OG Trilium or can be included via addons.
-However, some features, like cards (excluding quotes) and <kbd>kbd</kbd>, are only available in TriliumNext.
+However, some features, like cards (excluding blockquotes) and <kbd>kbd</kbd>, are only available in TriliumNext.

 https://github.com/user-attachments/assets/a2395d8b-c9ea-4675-b5c3-e590d5af68ee